pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Do you get a regular medical checkup?
 When was your last one?
 * Are you more likely to take over the counter medicines, prescription medicines, homeopathic medicines, natural remedies or nothing at all when you are sick?
 * Do you cook or do you only eat prepackaged food?
 How often do you go out to eat?
 * Will you eat everything on your plate no matter how much is there (assuming you like the food)?
-Or wil you quit when you feel ful enough?
+Or will you quit when you feel full enough?
 Do you need to feel "stuffed" to be satisfied?
 * What form of exercise do you prefer?
 * Do you currently suffer from a sleeping disorder?
 Have you ever?
 * Do you enjoy eating leftovers?
 Do you refuse to eat leftovers?